wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/3-explore.md

 - **Default value** - This field is an optional default value, but it must be provided if you set visibility to **internal** and make the parameter required.

-- **Is Required** - Make sure to set this option if API requires a value.
+- **Is required** - Make sure to set this option if API requires a value.
 This option enables a visual red asterisk next to the field.

 - **Visibility** - This parameter works like the visibility option on the previously discussed action.
 If you have parameters that are not used often, select the **advanced** option.

-- **Type and Format** - Make sure that these fields are appropriate for the parameter importing from samples makes assumptions that are not always correct.
+- **Type and Format** - Make sure that these fields are appropriate because the parameter that's importing from samples makes assumptions that are not always correct.

 - **Dropdown type** - Use this parameter to configure a static or dynamic list of values to help make user selection easier and more predictable.